Private Equity Resume Guide

 One of the greatest problems a hiring manager discovers when sifting through hundreds of resumes is a lack of focus.
 Candidates often throw every conceivable piece of information onto a page and hope that the hiring manager sees the unique value that sets them apart.
 It’s your job to create a compelling, focused, and personal message that a prospective private equity firm can’t resist.

 - Specificity.
-Be specific regarding your industry experience and tailor your USP to precisely match the firm’s needs.
+Be specific regarding your industry experience and tailor your CSP to precisely match the firm’s needs.
 Private equity shops want to hire a person who can hit the ground running and operate independently right away.

 - Scope.
 Define your scope with regard to transaction size, industry deal experience, and geographical reach.
 Are you an East Coaster?
 What investment areas do you specialize in?
 Do you do primarily big deals?
 Whatever the scope of your experience, make it clear.